bgalvanedrans/bg-tf-data-lake/README.md

 Input was resolved by using Kinesis Data Generator and Stream Kinesis Firehose both already existing as one of the many ways to input data over bg-tf-raw/raw/ bucket.

+## Glue Jobs

+Job bg-tf-glue-job-raw-to-staging is taking data from bg-tf-raw/raw/ bucket and applies an schema change leaving affected data in bg-tf-staging/compressed-parquet/ bucket.
+Job bg-tf-glue-job-staging-to-consume has same process moving data from bg-tf-staging/compressed-parquet/ bucket to bg-tf-consume/compressed-parquet/ bucket.

 ### Glue Workflow (Added to the onboarding)

 Workflow created to automatically run both jobs (raw to staging & staging to consume) with next command: